yeraydiazdiaz/shoutouts.dev/README.md

 # shoutouts.dev

-[shoutouts.dev](https://shoutouts.dev) is a plaform for OSS users to post public messages of gratitude for projects they love.
+[shoutouts.dev](https://shoutouts.dev) is a website for OSS users to post public messages of gratitude for projects they use and love.

 shoutouts.dev is currently in **beta**, please use this repo to raise any issues with the site and discuss possible improvements.